Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/mailchimp.md

 ### Amplitude setup

-1. In Amplitude, navigate to **Data Sources**, click **I want to import data into Amplitude,**, and then select **Mailchimp**.
-This opens the Mailchimp integration modal.
+1. In Amplitude Data, click **Catalog** and select the **Sources** tab.
+2. In the Other Sources section, click **Mailchimp**.
-2. Click **Connect to Mailchimp.** This redirects you to a Mailchimp login page.
+3. Click **Connect to Mailchimp**.
+This redirects you to a Mailchimp login page.
-3. Enter your username and password on the Mailchimp login page.
+4. Enter your username and password on the Mailchimp login page.
 Then click **Log In**.
-4. Authorize Amplitude to access to your account.
+5. Authorize Amplitude to access to your account.
 Click **Allow.** You are then automatically redirected back to Amplitude, to the Connect Mailchimp page.
-5. Enter your [Mailchimp audience ID](https://mailchimp.com/help/find-audience-id), then click **Next**.
+6. Enter your [Mailchimp audience ID](https://mailchimp.com/help/find-audience-id), then click **Next**.
 This automatically creates a webhook on your Mailchimp audience to send events to Amplitude.

     !!!note
         There is a limit of **one** webhook per specific Mailchimp audience and Amplitude project.
 If a webhook for this Mailchimp audience and Amplitude project already exists, it's reset to the default configurations supported by Amplitude.
 Amplitude supports only Mailchimp `subscribe` and `unsubscribe` events, from Mailchimp user sources only.